 Since video marketing was invented in 1941, it’s evolved into an effective marketing tool for all kinds of businesses.
-A study in 2022 confirmed that 86% of business owners utilize video marketing as a strategy to grow their business.
-If you have ever sat down on Superbowl Sunday just to watch and laugh at the commercials and perhaps even cried at a few, or if you’ve fallen victim to a Facebook or Instagram ad that’s left you with an array of impulse buys you’re not sure what to do with, you’re a perfect example of what a good video ad can do.
+A study in 2023 confirmed that 91% of business owners utilize video marketing as a strategy to grow their business.
+If you have ever sat down on Superbowl Sunday just to watch and laugh at the commercials (and perhaps even cried at a few), or if you’ve fallen victim to a Facebook or Instagram ad that’s left you with an array of impulse buys you’re not sure what to do with, you’re a perfect example of what a good video ad can do.
 But why are videos so effective in the first place?

 Videos have the ability to communicate important information in a short period of time.
 Not only that, but they’re able to more effectively evoke an emotional response.
 As a small business owner, providing a medium to connect and engage with your audience emotionally can be the best recipe for converting viewers into paying customers.
 But in order to get the most out of your efforts, it’s crucial to first understand the psychological impact of videos and why they matter.

 How Video Marketing Works